StarRocks/starrocks/docs/administration/deploy_cn.md

 > Caution
 >
-> Replace the file name in the command with the actual name of file you downloaded.
+> Replace the file name in the command with the actual name of the file you downloaded.

 ## Configure a CN node